Shimon Peres: 1976 Entebbe rescue operation

 Peres organized a secret Israel Crisis Committee to come up with a rescue plan.
 When a plan had been made, he met with commander Netanyahu a number of times.
 During one of their final private meetings, they both examined maps and went over precise details.
 Peres later said of Netanyahu's explanation, "My impression was one of exactitude and imagination," saying that Netanyahu seemed confident the operation would succeed with almost no losses.
 Netanyahu left the meeting understanding that Peres would do everything in his power to see that the operation went smoothly.
-Peres then went unannounced to Moshe Dayan, the former minister of Ddfense, interrupting his dinner with friends in a restaurant, to show him the latest plan to get his opinion.
-Peres told Dayan of the objections that had been raised by Rabin and Chief of Staff, Mordechai Gur.
+Peres then went unannounced to Moshe Dayan, the former minister of Defense, interrupting his dinner with friends in a restaurant, to show him the latest plan to get his opinion.
+Peres told Dayan of the objections that had been raised by Rabin and chief of staff, Mordechai Gur.
 Dayan dismissed the objections after reviewing the written details: "Shimon," he said, "this is a plan that I support not one hundred percent but one hundred and fifty percent!
 There has to be a military operation."
 Peres later got the approval from Gur, who became fully supportive.
 Peres then took the plan to Rabin, who had been lukewarm and still didn't like the risks, but he reluctantly approved the plan after Peres answered a number of key questions and Rabin learned that the cabinet had also endorsed it.